roy-regev/playstore-polling/README.md

 ---

 **TODO**: Implement 100% of Swagger, some validations for each route (what happens if I send a badly formatted URL?), a smarter configuration system (using maybe default.json/per environement setting JSON and the ability to edit any key).
+I will note a disclaimer that I just started my degree last week so I am very busy, and thus maybe this isn't the most efficient or clean code.
+I put in about two days into this because I had to learn a lot of things, and so due to time contraints this is really the best I could do.
+Hope you will apprecaite it! :)

 ## Cloud deployment: